Thrive Leads Review: The Ultimate Email List Building Plugin?

 Screen Filler Overlay:

-A pop-up on steroids!
-This opt-in covers the entire screen, meaning it’s guaranteed to get your message across.
-Also comes in the scroll mat variation which gently shoves your content out of view.
+A popup on steroids!
+This optin covers the entire screen, meaning it’s guaranteed to get your message across.
+It also comes in the scroll mat variation, which gently shoves your content out of view.

 Place these within your content using simple shortcodes.

 What is a Lead Group?
-Well, they are the first of Thrive’s (many) useful features that we’ll be discussing today.
-Essentially, a Lead Group is a collection of opt-in forms that share a set of common rules.
+Well, it’s the first of Thrive’s (many) useful features that we’ll be discussing today.
+Essentially, a Lead Group is a collection of optin forms that share a set of common rules.
 It can be just one form or several, and you can mix and match between different types of forms.

 Next, click Create Form and give your form a name.
 On the right of the screen, press the blue Edit Design icon.